MatthewSullivn/Checkpoint/README.md

 # Checkpoint

+🥈 2nd Place — Dalhousie Hackers Society's Hack to the Future 2026

 A semester planner that treats your academic term like an RPG.
-Built for Hack to the Future 2026.

 ## What it does